Cars Brands that start with C

 Caparo Vehicle Technologies (CVT) Logo

-In 2006, Caparo Vehicle Technologies (CVT) emerged in Britannia from Freestream, an advanced automotive and aerospace technology company.
-The primary organization was founded by Graham Halstead and Ben Scott-Geddes – McLaren F1 engineers.
-In 2006 it was bought by Caparo, giving it its current name.
-Sean Butcher funded the deal.
+In 2006, Caparo Vehicle Technologies (CVT) emerged from Freestream, an advanced automotive and aerospace technology company in Britain.
+Graham Halstead and Ben Scott-Geddes, both McLaren F1 engineers, founded the primary organization.
+In 2006, Caparo bought it, which gave it its current name.
+Sean Butcher financed the deal.
 In the same year, the brand introduced the Caparo T1 sports car.
-In 215, it was administered and disbanded already in 2019.
+In 215, it was placed into receivership and disbanded as early as 2019.

 Carbon Motors Corporation